Web3BotHub/soniclabs-arcade-bot/README.md

 ## Note

-- Run this bot will update your referrer code to my invite code if you don't have one.
+- Run this bot, and it will update your referrer code to my invite code if you don't have one.
-- Run this bot at your own risk, I'm not responsible for any loss or damage caused by this bot.
-This bot is for educational purpose only.
+- You can just run this bot at your own risk, I'm not responsible for any loss or damage caused by this bot.
+This bot is for educational purposes only.

 ## Contribution